JumpLink/deno-typeorm-sqlite-example/README.md

 # Deno TypeORM SQLite Example

-This example is used to get TypeORM running with SQLite.
+This example is used to get TypeORM running with SQLite [to fix this issue](https://github.com/denodrivers/sqlite3/issues/113).

 ## Deno